 Dissemination of Public Information Booklets

-Social Safeguards Team comprising environment and resettlement experts prepared a Public Information Booklet that contains all relevant information regarding project scope, objectives, eligibility to compensation, GRM, environment protection HSE instruction, including contact details for GRM focal person at PIU-ET.
+Social Safeguards Team comprising environment and resettlement experts prepared a Public Information Booklet (PIB) that contains all relevant information regarding project scope, objectives, eligibility to compensation, GRM, environment protection HSE instruction, including contact details for GRM focal person at PIU-ET.

 In August 24-28 2020 700 copies of the Public Information Brochure were distributed among all Khokimiyats located within project area and Bukhara, Urgench, Miskin and Khiva Railway stations.
 The Team followed COVID-19 preventative measures on social distancing, facial masks, and use of hand sanitization.
 The Uzbek version of the Public Information Brochure is provided in Annex 2.
 The photos of PIB distribution are provided at Annex 5.

 The team provided 700 copies of PIB to the project affected Khokimyats.
 The UTY district offices are in coordination with the Khokimyiats and provide needed technical assistance to ensure copies of PIB are distributed to village/massive levels and delivered to head of local makhalla offices.

 Head of makhalla offices ensure that PIBs are displayed on the Information Boards placed in the lobby of makhalla offices.
 In addition, every head of local makhalla offices were instructed by khokimiyats to provide copy of PIB to the local shops to be displayed at the entrance (wall, glass window) of the shop visited by local people almost on a daily basis.